craftcms/docs/docs/5.x/reference/twig/tags.md

 There are also some cases where it’s _not_ a good idea to use them:

 - Static text: retrieving text from the cache is slower than just outputting it.
 - Logic: anything outside a `{% block %}` tag can’t be cached.
-Variables set inside a `cache` tag won't be available to the surrounding template when the output is retrieved from the cache.
+Variables set inside a `cache` tag won’t be available to the surrounding template when the output is retrieved from the cache.
 - Shuffled content: If the order of items on a page should be randomized each time the page is loaded, don’t cache it.

 Depending on your project’s infrastructure and [cache configuration](../config/app.md#cache), it may take more time to read a value from the cache than it would to regenerate it.
 If the cache tag does not affect response times, profile your templates in the debug toolbar to find your bottleneck.